the-turing-way/the-turing-way/Chapter_Version_Control.md

 error: Entry 'your_file_name' would be overwritten by merge.
 Cannot merge.
 (Changes in staging area)
 ```

-**Best Practise for merging**
+### Good practise for merging

 First and foremost your **master branch should always be stable**, only merge work that is finished and tested into it.
 If your project is collaborative then it's a good idea to **merge changes that others make into you own work frequently**.
 If you don't it's very easy for merge conflicts to arise (next section).
 Similarly, share your own changes with your collaborators often.

-### Merge conflicts
+## Merge conflicts

+### The problem

-**The problem:** when changes to made to the same file on different branches sometimes those changes may be incompatible.
+When changes to made to the same file on different branches sometimes those changes may be incompatible.
 This most commonly occurs in collaborative projects, but it happens in solo projects too.
 Let's say there's a project and it contains a file with this line of code:

 ```
 print('hello world')